 Packages that have been in direct contact with the hazardous substance must be only disposed if the hazardous substance was appropriately removed and cleaned out from the package.
 The package must be disposed according to the manufacturer's directions taking into account the material it is made of.
 Packages which hazardous content have been appropriately treated and removed may be recycled.
-The hazardous substance must only be disposed if it has been treated by a method that changed the characteristics or composition of the substance and it is no

-Ine nazardous substance must only be disposed if it has been treated by a method that changed the characteristics or composition of the substance and it is no longer hazardous.
+The hazardous substance must only be disposed if it has been treated by a method that changed the characteristics or composition of the substance and it is no longer hazardous.